HOW IT WORKS

 Your doctor may remove excess cartilage or add medical implants to fill in gaps to create a more attractive ear shape.

-The doctors at Jefferson Facial Plastics in Philadelphia deal with a wide range of situations when it comes to ear reconstruction.
 Although patients seek ear reconstruction for a variety of reasons, all patients want the same result: ears that look normal, proportional and symmetrical.
+The doctors at Jefferson Facial Plastics in Philadelphia are well-versed in the performing ear reconstruction surgery.

 Can Children Undergo Ear Reconstruction?